kymatio/kymatio/CONTRIBUTING.md

 -  Please include your operating system type and version number, as well as your Python, NumPy, SciPy, PyTorch, and Kymatio versions.
-This information can be found by runnning the following code snippet:
+This information can be found by running the following code snippet:

   ```python
   import platform; print(platform.platform())